-In some countries in Europe, education is seen as a public good—a human right accessible to everyone.
-And international students are seen as a vital part of their higher education system.
-These countries offer tuition free universities admission for international students.
+In some countries of the world, education is seen as benefiting the whole society and a human right accessible to everyone.
+Most advanced countries think of international students as a vital part of the higher education process.
+These countries offer tuition free university admission for international students.

-We have compiled a list of the top 10 Universities that offer admission for international students without tuition fees in 2019/2020.
+We have compiled a list of the top 10 Universities that offer admission for international students without tuition fees.

 Get informed.
 Take action.